 In the risk evaluation phase, the level of risk is compared against the risk evaluation criteria and the risk acceptance criteria, which were defined during the context establishment phase.

-During the risk response phase, the risk assessor has to make a decision about the risk and has four options available.
-The risk response can be one of the following:
+During the risk response phase, the risk assessor must make a decide what to do about the risk.
+They have four options:

-- Treat (for instance, implementing a policy to mitigate the risk);
+- Treat the risk by, for instance, implementing a policy to mitigate it

-- Tolerate (in this instance, the company may choose to tolerate the risk because the likelihood of the risk occurring is so small that the cost of treating it would outweigh the benefit.
-For example, an earthquake occurring in a geographic area where earthquakes are uncommon);
+- Tolerate the risk.
+In other words, the company may choose to do nothing because the likelihood of the risk occurring is so small that the cost of treating it would outweigh the benefit.